 Street Fairs are fun!
 Fundraising is not.
 Unless an individual or local business would like to underwrite the full cost of your Fair, consider the following eight tested fundraising programs.
 Rally a couple dedicated volunteers to think through your options carefully and honestly calculate how much time your volunteer crew is willing to spend.

+1. If you have a lot of businesses in your area, create different kinds of promotional activities.
 Offer sponsor exposure to businesses making in-kind donations of food, space, copies, equipment for your Street Fair.
 Many businesses want promotional opportunities and need to get their name out to the public.
 Though they may not be able to contribute money, in-kind donations will reduce overall expenses.

 Start a “passport program” with local restaurants and retailers to raise money and provide advance promotions your event.
 To raise money, passports can be sold to end-users.
 Participants can be charged or paid advertisements can be included.